Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Note that two spaces follow the caption above; without them, figure placement may be wrong on the web page.
 Alternatively, a blank line may be added after the caption, but it will add a blank line above the figure on the web page.

-Create (or crop) all figures so that there’s no blank space on any of the four sides.
+Create (or crop) all figures so that there’s no blank space on the bottom or left.

 When adding, deleting, or moving a captioned figure, remember to also update the numbering of any other affected figures.